alevelazcode/dotfiles/README.md

 # 🔧 Dotfiles for Streamlined Dev Experience 🚀

-Your one-stop repository for macOS 🍎, WSL2 Ubuntu 🐧, and Linux Ubuntu 🐧 setups.
+Your one-stop repository for macOS 🍎, Fedora 🎩, WSL2 Ubuntu 🐧, and Linux Ubuntu 🐧 setups.

 ---